harvard-lil/perma/developer.md

 `d fab run`

 That's it!
-You should now be able to load Perma in your browser at `http://perma.test:8000/`.
+You should now be able to load Perma in your browser at `https://perma.test:8000/`.
 It will take a few seconds for the first page to load, while we wait for Perma's CSS, JS and other assets to be compiled.

+(Note: if you ran `init.sh` when setting up this instance of Perma, the necessary SSL certs and keys should already be present.
+If they are not, or if they have expired, you can run `bash make_cert.sh` to generate new files.)

 To log in and explore Perma, try logging in as one of our [test users](https://github.com/harvard-lil/perma/blob/develop/perma_web/fixtures/users.json).
 All test users have a password of "pass".